-Breakfast: 7:00 a.m. - 8:00 a.m.
-Morning tea: 10:00 a.m.
+Breakfast: 7:00 a.m. - 8:30 a.m.
+Morning tea: 10:00 a.m. - 11:00 a.m.
 Lunch: 1:00 p.m. - 2:00 p.m.
+Afternoon tea: 4:00 p.m. - 5:00 p.m.
 Dinner: 7:30 p.m. - 8:30 p.m.

 Meal times can be adjusted to suit student group schedules.
 If you will be delayed in the field, you can ask the kitchen staff to reserve a meal.
 Early breakfast (cereals) and packed lunches are also available on request.
-Tea and coffee are available in the dining room at all times.

 Filtered, purified drinking water is available in the clear jugs and metal dispensers in the dining room.
-Drink plenty of water to stay hydrated!
+It is important to stay hydrated and please only drink water from these sources!

-Otherwise, however, please remember that water is precious and limited in this arid environment.
+Otherwise, remember that water is precious and limited in this arid environment.
 Please limit your shower time and other water-consuming activities.
 We appreciate your help conserving this essential resource!